 Mirza Ghulam Ahmad loved to curse his opponents.
-His favorite method of cursing was to call someone as a “sons of a prostitutes” (Zurrayatul Baghaya), or bitch or pig, or to call a man a woman or womanly.
+His favorite method of cursing was to call someone as a “children of a prostitutes” (Zurrayatul Baghaya), or bitch or pig, or to call a man a woman or womanly.
 There are so many instances.
 MGA even called the wife of his first cousin as a prostitute, the Ahmadiyya editing team edited this out also, however, we have found it.
 It seems that in 1897, MGA and his team called Sa’dullah as a son of prostitutes (ibn Bagha).
-However, after Sa’dullah died in 1907, MGA refused to even mention that part of his poetry from 10 years earlier.
-Interestingly enough, Mirza Bashir Ahmad tells us that Muhammad Ali ( one of MGA’s lawyer’s and employees) told MGA not to mention how he had called Sa’dullah as the son of prostitutes, since Muhammad Ali feared legal recourse.
-This would be defamation, MGA had narrowly escaped a defamation case in 1904.
+However, after Sa’dullah died in 1907, MGA refused to even mention that part of his poetry from 10 years earlier in Anjam-E-Athim.
+Interestingly enough, Mirza Bashir Ahmad tells us that Muhammad Ali (one of MGA’s lawyer’s and employees) told MGA not to mention how he had called Sa’dullah as the son of prostitutes, since Muhammad Ali feared legal recourse.
+This would be a case of defamation, and MGA narrowly escaped (See MGA vs. Karam Din).
 Dard tells us it was Khwaja Kamaluddin and not Muhammad Ali however.
 However, by 1935, Mirza Bashir Ahmad said: The lawyer was Khwajah Kamal-ud-Din.
 In al-Hakam, volume 38, number 7, February 28, 1935, pages 3–4, narrating the eye-witness accounts of Maulavi Muhammad Ibrahim Baqapuri (see the 2009 online edition of Tadhkirah).

 Continue reading “Mirza Ghulam Ahmad called Maulvi Sa’dullah as the son of a prostitute (1897) in Anjam-e-Athim”